What is an oral surgeon?

 - Develop good communication skills.
-Oral surgeons work with a team of assistants and nurses and interact with patients on a daily basis.
-You’ll need to be able to communicate with your team effectively and to explain procedures to patients in a way they will understand.
+These surgeons work with a team of assistants and nurses and interact with patients on a daily basis.
+You’ll need to be able to communicate with your team effectively and explain procedures to patients in a way they will understand.

 - Think about what type of oral surgery you want to specialize in.
 You might want to do tooth extractions or something more demanding such as facial reconstruction.

 - Find opportunities to volunteer at an oral surgeon’s office or in a hospital where you can see what they do and gain insight into the job.

 - As an oral surgeon, why do you feel it’s necessary to preserve a socket through grafting?